-Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see ConnectOne Bancorp, Inc. (NASDAQ:CNOB) is about to trade ex-dividend in the next four days.
-You can purchase shares before the 13th of November in order to receive the dividend, which the company will pay on the 1st of December.
+It looks like ConnectOne Bancorp, Inc. (NASDAQ:CNOB) is about to go ex-dividend in the next four days.
+You will need to purchase shares before the 11th of February to receive the dividend, which will be paid on the 1st of March.

-ConnectOne Bancorp's next dividend payment will be US$0.09 per share, and in the last 12 months, the company paid a total of US$0.36 per share.
-Last year's total dividend payments show that ConnectOne Bancorp has a trailing yield of 2.4% on the current share price of $14.87.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
-So we need to investigate whether ConnectOne Bancorp can afford its dividend, and if the dividend could grow.
+ConnectOne Bancorp's upcoming dividend is US$0.09 a share, following on from the last 12 months, when the company distributed a total of US$0.36 per share to shareholders.
+Last year's total dividend payments show that ConnectOne Bancorp has a trailing yield of 1.6% on the current share price of $23.21.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
+As a result, readers should always check whether ConnectOne Bancorp has been able to grow its dividends, or if the dividend might be cut.

-Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
-ConnectOne Bancorp paid out just 21% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.
+Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
+ConnectOne Bancorp has a low and conservative payout ratio of just 20% of its income after tax.

 Have Earnings And Dividends Been Growing?

-Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
+Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
 Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
-Fortunately for readers, ConnectOne Bancorp's earnings per share have been growing at 16% a year for the past five years.
+With that in mind, we're encouraged by the steady growth at ConnectOne Bancorp, with earnings per share up 5.6% on average over the last five years.

 So while ConnectOne Bancorp looks good from a dividend perspective, it's always worthwhile being up to date with the risks involved in this stock.
-For example, we've found 1 warning sign for ConnectOne Bancorp that we recommend you consider before investing in the business.
+In terms of investment risks, we've identified 3 warning signs with ConnectOne Bancorp and understanding them should be part of your investment process.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.